DodoGames7/Vesktop-supermium/README.md

 # Vesktop (with Supermium Electron)
-Re-packaged version of Vencord's desktop for older windows versions (example: 7 - 8.1).
+Re-packaged version of Vencord's desktop for older Windows versions (example: 7 - 8.1).

 # disclaimer
 This is not intended to keep using end-of-life Windows versions.